 17-18th November 2022:

 Join Intersecting Energy Cultures working group members and selected members of our International Advisory Board for the opening roundtable on Intersecting Energy Cultures, Participatory Research, and Just Transitions.
-The roundtable will be immediately followed by a reception.
 Register here!

 Working Group Members and Projects